AntczakEI/app-ads/_posts/2026-03-21-how-to-recover-between-two-training-sessions-in-one-day.md

 Then they only drink a little water, stay mildly dehydrated, and wonder why the second workout feels heavier.

-### The Main Goal
+## The main goal

 Your goal is not necessarily to replace every drop perfectly.

-Your goal is to avoid going into session two still significantly underhydrated.
+Your goal is to avoid going into session two still significantly under-hydrated.

 That means:

 - start drinking early
 - keep drinking steadily between sessions
-- pay attention to thirst, urine colour, and body weight patterns if you track them
+- pay attention to thirst, urine colour, and body-weight patterns if you track them
 - remember that hard sweaty sessions often require more than plain water alone

-### When Electrolytes Matter More
+## When electrolytes matter more

 Electrolytes matter more when: